HGClarke/COVID19-Tracker/README.md

 # COVID-19 Tracker

 Goal of this project is to display graphical data on the spread of the coronavirus worldwide.
-Data will be retrieved from

 ## Goals and Todos: